ietf-rats-wg/eat/draft-ietf-rats-eat.md

 downstream consumers of a nested EAT should provide a nonce unique to the EAT they are consuming.

-## Detached EAT Bundle Security Considerations
+## Detached EAT Bundle Digest Security Considerations

 A detached EAT bundle is composed of a nested full token appended to an unsigned claims set as per {{DEB}} .
-Althugh the attached claims set is vulnerable to modification in transit, any modification can be detected by the receiver through the associated digest, which is a claim fully contained within an EAT.
-Moreover, the digest itself can only be derived using an appropriate COSE hash algorithm, implying that an attacker cannot induce false detection of a modifie detached claims sbecause the algorithms in the COSE registry are assumed to be of sufficient cryptographic strength.
+Although the attached claims set is vulnerable to modification in transit, any modification can be detected by the receiver through the associated digest, which is a claim fully contained within an EAT.
+Moreover, the digest itself can only be derived using an appropriate COSE hash algorithm, implying that an attacker cannot induce false detection of a modifie detached claims because the algorithms in the COSE registry are assumed to be of sufficient cryptographic strength.

 # IANA Considerations